How to Prepare for Cataract Surgery

 How Long is Recovery from Cataract Surgery?

-Immediately after cataract surgery, you may experience blurry vision, watery eyes, and mild eye irritation.
+Immediately after cataract surgery, you may experience blurry vision until the cornea clears up, watery eyes, and mild eye irritation.
 Most patients at Alabata Eye Center recover their vision within a few days but may be limited in some activities for one to two weeks.

 5 Very friendly, knowledgeable, informative.
 Great staff, beautiful new building.